tatiananantes/skills-workshops/programming_fundamentals/methods/readme.md

 # Using Methods

-In this workshop, you'll learn the basics of how to use Hashes.
+In this workshop, you'll learn the basics of how to use Methods.

 ## Learning outcomes